Skip to main content

 • “Great use of the engine, and overall graphics performance is impressive.”

-• “The strategy and approach are crucial for winning the game, and it's rewarding as you earn medals for your performance.”
+• “Strategy and approach are crucial for winning the game, and it's rewarding as you earn medals for your performance.”

 • “Not optimized for modern hardware.”

-• “Great use of engine and overall graphics performance is alright.”
+• “Great use of engine, but overall graphics performance is lacking.”

-The game exhibits a mixed level of replayability; while some players find it engaging enough to return to after completing campaigns and secret missions, others feel it offers little to no incentive for repeated play.
-Overall, its replay value seems to depend on individual player preferences and experiences.
+The game exhibits a mix of replayability experiences; while some players find it engaging enough to return to after completing campaigns and secret missions, others feel it offers minimal replay value.
+Overall, it seems to have a lasting appeal for some, but not for all.

 • “It is an old game but one with soul, great replayability over a half a year or so.”